 Who to Contact

-There are two ways you can add positive items to your credit report: either by contacting your creditor or by contacting the credit bureaus.
+There are two ways you can add positive credit history to your credit report: either by contacting your creditor or by contacting the credit bureaus.

 Sometimes you can get away with just contacting one and other times you’ll need to contact both.
 Here’s exactly how to handle each scenario you might come across when trying to add positive information to your report.